Lucite Purses - Popular Bags of the 1940s

 Madeleine Vionnet

-Though Madeleine Vionnet was a popular name in the 1920s fashion industry, however, unlike Coco Chanel who is still popular until this day, she is no longer a household name.
+Though Madeleine Vionnet was a popular name in the 1920s fashion industry, however, unlike Coco Chanel, who is still popular to this day, she is no longer a household name.

 Illustration created by Viryabo@Polyvore